Can You Name the US President with the British Accent?

 Now, imagine yourself back in 1776 with the Founding Fathers, and use your imagination to hear, see, feel and even smell your way into their lives.
 And, yes the founding fathers did not smell very nice since bathing was not a daily ritual in that time period.

 Imagine our country as it was when George Washington was President and our population was only 4 million.
 The number was close to the today’s population of Los Angles.

 Why bother to “Time Travel” you ask, and the answer is to search for ideas.
 You go back in time to find solutions to the problems that you have today.
 Picasso said, “Good artists copy, great artists steal.”

 According to Picasso, the creative process is not about pulling ideas out of thin air, instead it is about finding ideas from the past, and from other people, places, things, nature, companies, countries and different disciplines.

-To borrow other ideas you have to see them, and this means increasing your powers of observation.
+To borrow other ideas like Picasso, you have to see them, and this means increasing your powers of observation.
 Go to Starbucks to Learn the Creative Power of Observation.

 As an example, our Founding Fathers did not invent the idea of government by the people, for the people.
 They went back 2,500 years and borrowed that idea from the Greeks in Athens.